Wedding Reception Timeline: The Hour-by-Hour Guide to Perfect Flow

 The solution?
 Layer entertainment throughout dinner service.
 Background music should be present but not intrusive—we're enhancing conversation, not competing with it.
 Volume stays at 30-40% of dance levels.

-Strategic Entertainment Layers:
+Strategic Entertainment Layers

 Minutes 1-15: Let people eat and chat.
 Music stays purely background.